 Classroom course duration will be 7 hours.

-Classroom size is limited to a maximum of 25 participants.
+Classroom training is limited to a maximum of 25 participants / session.

 AASP will also accommodate in-house training sessions as requested (min 12 participants – max 25 participants / session).

 For groups larger than 25 participants, additional courses will be scheduled as needed.